Spectral dimensions of Krein-Feller operators in higher dimensions

 \subsubsection{Self-conformal measures}

-As a third application, we treat self-conformal measures with possible overlaps, following up on a question explicitly posed in \cite[Sec.
-5]{Ngai_2021}. \begin{thm} If $\nu$ is a self-conformal measure on the closed unit cube $\Q$ with $\nu(\partial\Q)=0$, contractions $\left\{ S_{i}:\Q\rightarrow\Q\right\} _{i=1,\dots,\ell}$ (with possible overlaps) and probability vector $\left(p_{i}\right)_{i=1,\ldots,\ell}$, $\ell\geq2$ (see \prettyref{subsec:Conformal-IFS} for precise definitions).
-The spectral partition function exists as a limit and is given by
+Finally, we give an example where the spectral partition function is essentially given by the $L^{q}$-spectrum of $\nu$ (see \prettyref{subsec:Conformal-IFS} and \prettyref{subsec:Absolutely-continuous-measures}) and in this case we are able to provide the complete picture provided by our main theorem.
+In fact, we deal with self-conforming measures with possible overlaps, following up on the question explicitly posed in this context in \cite[Sec.
+5]{Ngai_2021}.
+The existence and basic properties of such measures originate from the seminal work \cite{MR625600}. \begin{thm} If $\nu$ is a self-conformal measure on the closed unit cube $\Q$ with $\nu(\partial\Q)=0$, contractions $\left\{ S_{i}:\Q\rightarrow\Q\right\} _{i=1,\dots,\ell}$ (with possible overlaps) and probability vector $\left(p_{i}\right)_{i=1,\ldots,\ell}$, $\ell\geq2$ (see \prettyref{subsec:Conformal-IFS} for precise definitions), then the spectral partition function exists as a limit and is given by

 where $\beta_{\nu}^{N}$ denotes the \emph{Neumann}-\emph{$L^{q}$-spectrum }of $\nu$ (see \prettyref{subsec:The_Lq_spectrum} for definition).
 Assuming $\dim_{\infty}(\nu)>d-2$, then $\nu$ is D/N-PF-regular and the Dirichlet and Neumann spectral dimension exist and equal $s^{D}=s^{N}=q^{N}$.
 In particular, in the case $d=2$, we always have $s^{D}=s^{N}=1$. \end{thm}